Looking for your first job after leaving school, but worried a lack of experience will hold you back?

 Also, try and quantify and give examples, where possible, and be specific.
 Generic personal statements can prompt a CV to fall at the first hurdle.

 Just as with your personal statement, try giving examples that are applicable to the role in question.
-For example, IT skills (naming specific programs), problem solving, public speaking and interpersonal skills, not to mention a friendly and welcoming demeanour, are all desirable qualities to have.
+For example, IT skills (naming specific programs), or soft skills such as problem solving, public speaking and interpersonal skills, not to mention a friendly and welcoming demeanour, are all desirable qualities to have.

 Education should be included from GCSE level on.
 State the number and general grades you received (Maths and English at the very least).
 If you’re awaiting any results, you may state mock/expected results where possible, although this is not essential.